Leaders in Online and Professional Continuing Education

 Learning Objectives

-• Characterize the dynamic environmental context for PCO units and implications for leadership
+• Characterize the dynamic environmental context for online and professional continuing education units and implications for leadership

 • Explore critical leadership competencies suited for a complex and collaborative enterprise